Ohiopyle Waterfall Guide: How to See the Waterfalls in Ohiopyle State Park

 Difficulty: Difficult

-Situated just below Upper Jonathan Run Falls, we nicknamed this spot “Middle Jonathan Run,” though I’m not sure it has an official name.
+Just below Upper Jonathan Run Falls, we nicknamed this spot “Middle Jonathan Run,” though I’m not sure it has an official name.

 The area of this small waterfall would be a great, quiet spot to stop for lunch or a snack next to the water.